JGL/AppleDevelopmentIntensive2024/README.md

   - 1630-1700: Discussion
 - Schedule for the week:
   - Monday: Introduction, Constants and Operators - how can I demo this in SwiftUI?
     - 1000-1100: Lecture 1: Introduction to the course.
-1-01 Introduction to Swift and Playgrounds.key
+1-01 Introduction to Swift and Playgrounds.key.
+Talk about Chicken and Egg problem
     - 1100-1230: Workshop 1: Introduction to GitHub.
 Introduction to GitHub.
 Introduction to Swift.
-Introduction to the Swift REPL.
+Introduction to the Swift REPL (https://developer.apple.com/swift/blog/?id=18).
 Lab - Introduction.playground
     - 1230-1300: Discussion 1: What do you want to make?
     - 1300-1400: Lunch break
     - 1400-1500: Lecture 2: 1-02 Constants Variables and Data Types.key, 1-03 Operators.key